 Programmatic advertising is the process of buying and selling ads with software and publishing those ads contextually based on complex algorithms.
 Most online advertising now is done programmatically through real-time bidding and direct deals.

 - Real-time bidding: advertising like this takes place in real-time.
 You specify who you want to reach with your ads, how much you’re willing to spend, then, a bidding war takes place between you and all the other advertisers trying to reach the same audience.
 A prospect lands on a page, and before the page loads fully, algorithms determine which ad to display to them.
 These algorithms take things like browsing history, time of day, IP address into account.
 Whoever has bid highest for the impression when all’s collected wins the placement.
-Their ad is published when the visitor’s page loads fully.

 - Programmatic direct: this kind of advertising is more like the traditional model moved to the internet.
 It’s ideal for businesses that want guaranteed ad placements in premium locations.
 Homepages of big-name publishers, for example, will often sell their ad space via programmatic direct deals.
 The publisher provides the advertiser with details about its visitors.
 If those visitors are the advertiser’s ideal audience, then the advertiser can choose to reserve a portion of publishing space for an upcoming campaign.